pallets/click/docs/arguments.rst

 is to decide when to open a file.
 The default behavior is to be "intelligent" about it.
 What this means is that it will open stdin/stdout and files opened for reading immediately.
-This will directly give the user feedback when a file cannot be opened.
-But it will only open files for writing the first time an IO operation is performed by wrapping the file automatically in a special wrapper.
+This will directly give the user feedback when a file cannot be opened, but it will only open files for writing the first time an IO operation is performed by wrapping the file automatically in a special wrapper.

 This behavior can be forced by passing ``lazy=True`` or ``lazy=False`` to the constructor.
-If the file is openened lazily it will fail on first IO operation by raising an :exc:`FileError`.
+If the file is opened lazily, it will fail on first IO operation by raising an :exc:`FileError`.

-Since files opened for writing will typically immediatley empty the file, the lazy mode should really only be disabled if the developer is 100% sure that this is intended behavior.
+Since files opened for writing will typically immediately empty the file, the lazy mode should only be disabled if the developer is absolutely sure that this is intended behavior.

-Forcing on lazy mode is also very useful to avoid resource handling confusion.
-If a file is opened in lazy mode it will get a ``close_intelligently`` method that can help you figuring out if the file needs closing or not.
-This is not needed for parameters, but it is necessary for manually prompting with the :func:`prompt` function as you do not know if a stream like stdout was openend (which was already open before) or a real file that needs closing.
+Forcing lazy mode is also very useful to avoid resource handling confusion.
+If a file is opened in lazy mode, it will receive a ``close_intelligently`` method that can help figure out if the file needs closing or not.
+This is not needed for parameters, but is necessary for manually prompting with the :func:`prompt` function as you do not know if a stream like stdout was opened (which was already open before) or a real file that needs closing.

 Starting with click 2.0 it's also possible to open files in atomic mode by passing ``atomic=True``.
-In atomic mode all writes go into a separate file in the same folder and upon completion the file will be moved over to the original location.
+In atomic mode, all writes go into a separate file in the same folder and upon completion the file will be moved over to the original location.
 This is useful if a file regularly read by other users is modified.